iamAhsanMalik/AhsanJoyia/README.md

 🎓 &nbsp;I have a master's degree in Computer Science.

-👨‍💻 &nbsp; Currently, I am learning and working on ASP .Net Core and React JS.
+👨‍💻 &nbsp; Currently, I am working on ASP.Net Core, React JS and AngularJS (Typescript).

 ❤️ &nbsp; In my spare time, I teach what I have and explore nature with my friends.